oras-project/oras/docs/proposals/formatted-output.md

 ## Proposal: format output into structured data

 - Use the `--format json` flag to change the default human-readable prettified output to machine-readable raw JSON.
-If  `--format json {{ toPrettyJson }}`
+Users can still use `--format '{{jsonPretty .}}'` to get prettified output for some commands.
 - Use the `--format` with Go template to custom the output fields.

 ## Use cases